 Jodi DeStefanis, PHR, SHRM-CP

-Margaret Elum, Chairperson
+Margaret Elum, Vice Chairperson

-Megan Starrett, Vice Chairperson
+Megan Starrett, Member

 Examinations are held for the positions of Police Officer, Firefighter/Paramedic, Laborer, Custodian, Clerk/Secretary, Wastewater Treatment Operator, and certain other classified positions.
 Applications are not accepted until an examination is announced.

-In order to be eligible to be appointed to a position, an individual must take and pass the Civil Service examination for that particular position.
+In order to be eligible to be hired to a position, an individual must take and pass the Civil Service examination for that particular position.
 After taking and passing the examination, the candidate is placed on an eligibility list according to his/her grade on the examination.
 When a vacancy occurs, the administration will send a request to the Commission for names for that particular position.
 At that time the names of the top ten candidates or the top twenty-five percent (25%), whichever is greater, on the certified eligibility list are submitted to the appointing authorities for consideration.